wp-plugins/plugnedit/readme.txt

 = Why Use Plug N Edit? =

-We based our web software on a Desktop Publishing design not html editor.
+We based our web software on a Desktop Publishing design not a simple html editor.
 What better type of editor could there be for WordPress.

 = What is different from other editor plugins? =

-First of all Plug N Edit is a completely different editor and is not actually a editor plugin.
+First of all Plug N Edit is a completely different HTML editor and is not actually a editor plugin.
 It is based on a drag and drop design which allows for items to be moved, sized stacked and styled with a click of the mouse.

 = Does Plug N Edit Work With Themes? =